A Hidden Treasure in the Heartland

 Cline spent six months carefully restoring and refurbishing Bradley Hall.
 Mr. Cline’s philanthropic vision of Bradley Hall was to preserve it indefinitely.
 To do this, he knew he had to develop a sustainable business model.
 Something that would generate income and provide a service while allowing people to enjoy the home for years to come.

 Thus, evolved The Shoppes at Bradley Hall.
-Featuring over 25 local vendors, The Shoppes at Bradley Hall is committed to supporting area entrepreneurs while preserving a historical icon.
-We are proud that a number of Bradley Hall vendors have gone on to open their own businesses in Centerville’s Courthouse Square Historic District.
+As a store, The Shoppes at Bradley Hall was committed to supporting area entrepreneurs while preserving a historical icon.
+A number of former Bradley Hall vendors have gone on to open their own businesses in Centerville’s Courthouse Square Historic District.
 Thanks in part to them, our square is a shopping destination in its own right.